daniel-stafford/Oh-My-Scripts/README.md

 Move a dev dependency to product dependencies.

+### duet.sh

+Script to set the arrangement of a second monitor.
+In my case, I vertically align my iPad, which is running Duet.
 ### iterm-panes.applescript

 Open up an iTerm with multiples panes and run commands.
 Useful for running full-stack projects quickly.